CoolOppo/pronouncer/README.md

 ### Build Process
 1. The build script (`build.rs`) processes the CMU dictionary and WAV files
-2. Dictionary is converted to a binary lookup table
+2. Dictionary is converted to a binary lookup table using bincode serialization
-3. WAV files are serialized into the binary
+3. WAV files are serialized and embedded directly into the binary
-4. Lazy static initialization ensures efficient runtime loading
+4. Static initialization provides immediate access to audio data at runtime

 ### Audio Synthesis Process
 1. Input text is normalized and split into words